Lake George Winter CarnivalCheck it out

 In short order, we come to an intersection with the “yellow trail.”
 This alternative path on the left will at some point take its hikers on a one-mile loop over Bear Knob.
 But not us, at least not today.

-We continue on to the right where we revisit what has become a more robust stream that invites us to cautiously cross its stones and tread its mucky shores if we are to make forward progress.
+We continue on to the right where we revisit what has become a more robust stream that invites us to cautiously cross its stones and tread its mucky shores.
 What follows is a pleasant stroll along a gradual incline, surrounded on all sides by endless patches of knee-high fern that have matured out of a moist spring terrain.
 This vibrant green life appears a stark contrast to the bed of aged brown autumn leaves from which they have sprung.
 The sweet, pungent scents of bloom and decay blend into the indiscernible here.

 I’ve only traveled a mile.

-The muscles in my legs are telling me that the casual stroll has reached its end, as lactic acid makes its debut this morning.
-I look ahead to the file of my fellow hikers.
+The muscles in my legs are telling me that the casual stroll has reached its end, and I look ahead to the file of my fellow hikers.
 What had been a relatively level line of bobbing heads and shoulders has turned into a distinctly vertical column, slow … measured … serpentine, hugging the switchback trail that ascends Middle Mountain.

 It’s a little brighter here.
 We have left the dusk-like evergreen surroundings behind and entered the domain of the deciduous.
-Encircled now by a hardwood forest, persistent streams of sunlight dodge through the treetops and speckle the ground with a thousand points of light.
-Nature’s discotech, if you will.
+Encircled now by a hardwood forest, persistent streams of sunlight dodge through the treetops and speckle the ground with a thousand points of light ... like nature’s discotech.

 The surface of the trail has also changed.
-The subterranean rocks and roots summon their courage and start to protrude from their hiding spots along the side of the mountain.
+The subterranean rocks and roots start to protrude from their hiding spots along the side of the mountain.
 In some locations they are knotted, twisting obstructions on the trail, in others they serve as sturdy steps to assist us up the incline.
-Middle Mountain has issued its challenge.
-Her course is undulating, and at times quite steep ~ both the ascents and the descents.
-Clearly, if we are to make our rendezvous with the helicopter and take in the spectacular views from Walnut Ridge, we can do so only through the sanction of this unforgiving mountain.
+Middle Mountain's course is undulating, and at times quite steep ~ both the ascents and the descents.

-Whether it was the terrain, the rising temperature or simply our presence, circumstances had become ripe for inviting into our group some unwelcome visitors.
-Several hikers are signaling with the Adirondack wave the first sorties of the pesky invaders.
-I’d been hearing the deer fly’s erratic drone around me for a while, but I had not been kamikazied up to that point so the humming just blended in with the sounds of the forest.
-My go-to repellant has lived up to its reputation, and during our second water break I offer it up to my colleagues.
-In my view, the best way to battle natural pests is to deploy natural means.
-Works for me, anyway.
-And my fellow trekkers enjoyed a reprieve, as well.
+Whether it was the terrain, the rising temperature or simply our presence, several hikers are signaling with the Adirondack Wave the first sorties of the deer flies.
+I’d been hearing the erratic drone around me for a while, but I had not been kamikazied up to that point so the humming just blended in with the sounds of the forest.
+My go-to bug repellant had lived up to its reputation.

-After a seemingly endless series of ascents ~ and a Coming-to-God moment where I realize another 20 pounds must be shed before I’m at my preferred hiking weight ~ Middle Mountain is satisfied with our endurance and releases us into the col that will carry us to Walnut Ridge.
+After a seemingly endless series of ascents we reach the col that will carry us to Walnut Ridge.
 I take an elevation reading here of 1,520 feet.
 We’ve climbed the equivalent of a 100-story building over the course of a couple of hours.
-For the moment, I feel that my wholly unexpected exhaustion is vindicated.

-The comparatively flatter terrain of the col gave a subtle impression that the hard work was behind us.
-And it really was, but not without one last climb; one last salvo … an echo from Middle Mountain of what we had overcome.
-That steep ascent would reveal a sky unobstructed by the ridgeline for the first time on our journey.
+The comparatively flatter terrain of the col meant the hard climbing work was behind us.
+And one last ascent would reveal a sky unobstructed by the ridge line for the first time on our journey.

 From here we look down along a grassy path onto the rocky surface of Walnut Ridge.
 Some slim, leafy sentries guard either side of the walkway to the ledge, and on passing through we are rewarded first by thickets of wild blueberries and then by the awe-inspiring view of Lake George.
-We take our fill of both.
+We take in both.

-Rest and relaxation were the trophies of the day on Walnut Ridge.
-A pleasant breeze was blowing at our 1,480-foot perch overlooking Northwest Bay, drying the perspiration from our skin and cooling our bodies.
+A pleasant breeze was blowing at our 1,480-foot perch overlooking Northwest Bay, drying the perspiration from our skin and cooling us down a bit.

 It felt nowhere near the 87 degrees my temperature app reported.
 We took water and we took pictures.
 We snacked on blueberries and granola bars and engaged in the giddy chatter of a proud group of strangers-become-friends that has accomplished a substantial feat for the day.